-The Severely Adverse Scenario we developed for the mid-year DFAST assumes significant deterioration in economic conditions from current levels, creating large reductions in employment, home prices and GDP, among other factors.
-Under this scenario, the U.S. is assumed to fall into a severe recession, with the unemployment rate increasing five percentage points to a peak of 11.4% in the fourth quarter of 2015 and remaining elevated throughout the stress horizon.
-Our Severely Adverse Scenario also projects a significant drop in home prices.
-Home prices are assumed to decline 24.8% from the beginning level of the stress test to a low point in the fourth quarter of 2015.
+The Supervisory Severely Adverse Scenario assumes significant deterioration in economic conditions from current levels, creating large reductions in employment, home prices and GDP, among other factors.
+Under this scenario, the U.S. is assumed to fall into a severe recession, with the unemployment rate increasing four percentage points to a peak of 10.1% in the second quarter of 2016 before improving modestly to 9.9% by the end of the stress horizon (Q4 2016).
+The Supervisory Severely Adverse Scenario also projects a significant drop in home prices.
+Home prices are assumed to decline 26% from the beginning level of the stress test to a low point in the first quarter of 2017, while commercial real estate prices decline nearly 35% at their trough.

-In addition to the adverse economic assumptions, we have incorporated a number of idiosyncratic risks in our projections, including the risk of higher representation and warranty claims arising from mortgages that were originated principally by predecessor companies between 2005 and 2008, elevated levels of operating expenses and unexpected operational losses including potential cyber attacks, as well as idiosyncratic risks related to concentrations in our commercial and card portfolios.
+In addition to the adverse economic assumptions reflected in the Supervisory Severely Adverse Scenario, we have incorporated the impact of other, idiosyncratic risks in our projections, including the risk of higher representation and warranty claims arising from mortgages that were originated principally by predecessor companies between 2005 and 2008 as well as elevated levels of operational losses.

-While these other risks are not necessarily correlated with the economic conditions reflected in our Severely Adverse Scenario, we assume that they could manifest in an environment generally characterized by the types of conditions described in the scenario.
-Accordingly, we included the impact of all of these risks in our Severely Adverse Scenario concurrent with the impacts assumed to result as a direct consequence of the stressed economic environment.
+While these risks are not necessarily correlated with the economic conditions reflected in the Supervisory Severely Adverse Scenario, we assume that they could manifest in an environment generally characterized by the types of conditions described in the scenario.
+Accordingly, we included the impact of these risks in the Supervisory Severely Adverse Scenario concurrent with the impacts assumed to result as a direct consequence of the stressed economic environment.